is3eed/Simple_Parser/README.md

 # Simple_Parser

-small language parser using java PL in this program algorithm used for parsing is top down parsing (non-recursive Predictive Parsing) where we need to use a table to take decisions, to constructer this table first we need to constructer First and Follow sets in this project constructing first and follow is not necessary, since we have the table already. now in order to accomplish parsing we need :-
+small language parser using java PL.
+In this program algorithm used for parsing is top down parsing (non-recursive Predictive Parsing) where we need to use a table to take decisions, to constructer this table first we need to constructer First and Follow sets in this project constructing first and follow is not necessary, since we have the table already. now in order to accomplish parsing we need :-